 Agreements under Section 12 of the Statistics Act allow the sharing of information from the Unified Enterprise Survey program with the statistical agencies of Prince Edward Island, the Northwest Territories and Nunavut.
-For this survey there is a data-sharing agreement with the Canada Council for the Arts.
 All these Section 12 agreements require that the information be kept strictly confidential.